* Kenny Easley, safety, Seattle Seahawks 1981-87.

 Madden has also been elected as a broadcaster.
 Rice and Sapp were both there for 4 seasons, so they count.
 Now that Guy is in, who's the most obvious Raider not in?
 I'd say Jack Tatum, if anybody's got the guts to elect a great cornerback who needlessly paralyzed a man in a preseason game.
 Also worthy of consideration are Ben Davidson and Lester Hayes.

-7. Dallas Cowboys, 17: Bob Lilly, Mel Renfro, Bob Hayes, Rayfield Wright, Mike Ditka, Roger Staubach, Randy White, Tony Dorsett, Troy Aikman, Emmitt Smith, Michael Irvin, Deion Sanders, Larry Allen, Charles Haley, Tom Landry (coach), Bill Parcells (coach), Tex Schramm (executive).
+7. Dallas Cowboys, 18: Bob Lilly, Mel Renfro, Bob Hayes, Rayfield Wright, Mike Ditka, Roger Staubach, Randy White, Tony Dorsett, Troy Aikman, Emmitt Smith, Michael Irvin, Deion Sanders, Larry Allen, Charles Haley, Tom Landry (coach), Bill Parcells (coach), Tex Schramm (executive), Jerry Jones (owner).

 Parcells did coach them for 4 seasons, so that counts.
 Ditka is so identified with the Bears (with whom he practically invented the position of tight end and won a title in 1963) that people forget he was a Cowboy, and won a Super Bowl each as a player and as one of Landry's assistant coaches -- as did Dan Reeves, although if he ever got elected it would be as a head coach, and therefore not as a Cowboy.

 Don Meredith was elected as a broadcaster, but was never a broadcaster specifically for the Cowboys.
 A case can be made that he deserves election as a player.
 Drew Pearson, Cliff Harris, Charlie Waters and Herschel Walker also have their advocates.